ricardoquesada/unijoysticle2/docs/user_guide.md

 - Connect a 5V+ / ~250mA to the Power Barrel Jack (like some Arduino boards).
 - Polarity: positive polarity (tip=+5v, sleeve=0v).
-- [v2 only]: "Self-powered" switch can either "On" or "Off".
+- [v2 only]: "Self-powered" switch can either be "On" or "Off".

 [power_supply]: https://www.carlsenelectronics.net/

-## Booting

-You should see the two LEDS (green and red) blink one for ~1 second.
-The Unijoysticle 2 will be ready once both LEDs are off.

 ## Using Gamepads